learnbymakingwales/learnbymakingwales.github.io/en/resource/index.md

 [Project site template repository](https://github.com/learnbymakingwales/project-site-template)

 You can use this to quickly spin up project sites that are hosted on [GitHub Pages](https://pages.github.com/).
+There is some [documentation](https://github.com/learnbymakingwales/project-site-template/tree/main/_docs) to help you get started with common tasks.

 ### Service blueprints